SysKitTeam/docs-monitor/get-to-know-syskit-monitor/backstage-screen/help-screen.md

 ## Help

-To get help with any issues or if you have any questions for us about using SysKit Monitor, click **Help**.
+To get help with any issues or if you have any questions for us about using Syskit Monitor, click **Help**.
 This will take you to our [help page](https://docs.syskit.com/monitor/), where you can browse topics and get additional information on:

 * FAQ
 * Requirements
 * Installation and Configuration
 * Editions
 * Activation
-* Get to Know SysKit Monitor
+* Get to Know Syskit Monitor
-* Common Tasks with SysKit Monitor
+* Common Tasks with Syskit Monitor
 * How To
 * Troubleshooting